trystan-geoffre/Full-Stack-Trading-App/README.md

 <h4>Populating Stock Information:</h4>
 Execute the "populate_stocks.py" script <a href="https://github.com/trystan-geoffre/Full-Stack-Trading-App/blob/master2/populate_stocks.py"> Code Link</a> to populate the "stock" table with information for every stock, cryptocurrency, and asset available on Alpaca.
 The data includes the symbol/ticker, name, exchange, and a flag indicating whether shorting is permissible.
 Ensure that the data is successfully loaded using DB Browser for SQLite (or other), resulting in over 13,000 rows.
-To automatically add new stocks if there is any, create a Crontab code to run the script.
+To automatically add new stocks if there is any, create a <a href="https://crontab.guru">Crontab</a> code to run the script.
 I personally run it daily, after market closure.

 <h4>Fetching Historical Stock Prices:</h4>